Features

 EWS1 Form — External Wall System fire safety, mortgage-ready

 The lender-required EWS1 certificate for buildings with external cladding or attachments.
-Six classifications (A1, A2, A3, B1, B2, B3), full risk assessment, professional indemnity statement, lender-acceptable PDF.
+Five rating outcomes (A1, A2, A3, B1, B2), full risk assessment, professional indemnity statement — drafted from your inspection notes in minutes.

 14-day free trial · All 15 templates included · £35/month